Find Affordable College Courses

 Read More…

-With a ranking of #9, University of North Georgia did quite well on this year’s best schools for health professions students.
+University of North Georgia landed the #9 spot in the 2023 rankings for the best health professions programs.
 UNG is a fairly large public school located in the distant town of Dahlonega.

 On average, health professions graduates from UNG take out $24,152 in student loans while working on their degree.